paragonie/pecl-libsodium-doc/chapters/09-recipes.md

 # Recipes

-This page contains recipes from Paragon Initiative Enterprises for using the features provided by Libsodium to add security to common web application features.
+This page contains recipes from [Paragon Initiative Enterprises](https://paragonie.com) for using the functions provided by Libsodium to add security to common web application features.

 These are not officially part of the API documentation, but should give power users an idea on how to combine features safely and effectively.
 Please exercise skepticism and discretion before implementing any of the functions on this page.

+You can treat all of the recipes on this page as if it were released under the MIT license.

 <h3 id="sealed-logs">Sealed Application Security Reports</h3>